Garrett-Productions/udemy_dataStructures_course/algosCompleted.md

 11/16 Notes
 * Reviewing how I categorized these algos, and then Im going to look at them and pick back up on them

+Reviewed & Notes
+1. First Recurring Character
+- I can brute force this, I want to make it more efficient